emabrey/basedir-plugin/README.md

 ##Project Information

-Current information on the project is available at [the basedir-plugin project site][project-site-link].
+Current information on the project is available at [the basedir-plugin project site][directory-maven-plugin-project-link].
 As the project is currently working towards an initial release, the information on the site is volatile and subject to change without warning.
 The travis-ci service verifies the build status of the project whenever the project's GitHub repository is modified; you can view the status of each branch [here][project-ci-link].

 [directory-maven-plugin-project-link]: https://github.com/jdcasey/directory-maven-plugin/
 [project-license-file]: LICENSE.md